Lewesyru/fetch_challenge/README.md

 ---

 ### Part 2
-For this part, I answered all the questions for my own practise.
-I set up a dbt_core & Postgres environment in my local and run my testing queries on Postgresql via DBeaver.
+For this part, I answered all the questions for my own practice.
+I set up a dbt_core & Postgres environment in my local and ran my testing queries on Postgresql via DBeaver.

 #### 1. What are the top 5 brands by receipts scanned for most recent month?
 The model is at [models/marts/fct_fetch__most_freq_brands_last_month.sql](models/marts/fct_fetch__most_freq_brands_last_month.sql).
 The modeling logic is to append the brand name to the receipt_items first, then filter the items where the receipt_id fall within the last_month range.